UKEAP: National Ammonia Monitoring Network

 What is the purpose of the network?

-The National Ammonia Monitoring Network (NAMN) provides gaseous ammonia (NH3) and is monitored monthly ~ 72 sites.
-The network is used to quantify temporal and spatial changes in air concentrations and deposition in NH3 and NH4+ (at a subset of ~27 sites, as part of AGANet) on a long-term basis.
-The monitoring provides a baseline in the reduced nitrogen species (NH3 + NH4+), which is necessary for examining responses to changes in the agricultural sector and to verify compliance with targets set by international agreements.
+The network objectives are to quantify temporal and spatial changes in air concentrations and deposition in ammonia (NH3) and ammonium (NH4+) on a long-term basis, and to provide a baseline in the reduced nitrogen species (NH3 + NH4+), which is necessary for examining responses to changes in the agricultural sector and to verify compliance with targets set by international agreements.

 What is measured?